KishorSubbarayalu/Python_DataAnalytics/README.md

 1. Find the best left foot finisher in each club
 2. Categorize the players based on their finishing and show the count for each category using seaborn
 3. Top 7 Economical Club, Richest Club, Clubs paying the high wages to their players
-4. Find the strength of association between players age and overall performance and use scatter plot to display them

 ### <span style="color:Green">Solutions</span>
 :::info